How much does an LLC cost in Michigan?

 Note: We recommend speaking with a few accountants in Michigan to make sure they can help you meet all your federal, state, and local tax obligations.
 For tips on finding an accountant, please see our guide on How to Find an Accountant.

-If you have any questions about LLC costs, you can contact the Michigan Corporations Division at 517-241-6470.
+If you have any questions about Michigan LLC fees, you can contact the Michigan Corporations Division at 517-241-6470.
 Their hours are Monday through Friday, from 8am to 5pm Eastern Time.

 Michigan LLC Costs FAQs

 All Michigan LLCs need to pay $25 per year for the Annual Report (aka Annual Statement).
 These state fees are paid to LARA.
-And this is the only state-required annual fee.
+And these are the only required annual state fees.
 You have to pay this to keep your LLC in good standing.

 If you hired a Resident Agent service, you’ll have an annual fee to pay each year.
 This is usually about $125 per year.